FanaticalSoul/BetterTJAPlayer_for_3DS/README.md

 <img src="https://github.com/hollow-08/BetterTJAPlayer_for_3DS/blob/850a158dca40dc5d2bcca0d18e4c3cab6a078b41/Screenshot_4.png">

+When Togetg updates the graphics themself then I will likely take this down.

 # Below is the original README of the project.
 This contains intructions on how to add songs and how to build the game.

 # Usage